Gl2imm/Apex-Toolbox/README.md

 # Apex-Toolbox

-This tool were created to assist and simplify workflow for Apex Legends effects in Blender since they cannot be simply exported from the game.
+This tool was created to assist and simplify workflow for Apex Legends effects in Blender since they cannot be simply exported from the game.
 Here i collect and organize useful tools/addons/operations all in one place.

 ### This addon have 2 modes "Lite" and "Extended" (both versions support MacOs now, v.3.0 and above).
 - Lite - small sized addon for those just want simple functions.